Ventricular Septal Defect

 What Is a Ventricular Septal Defect?

 VSDs are usually found in the first few months of life by a doctor during a routine checkup.
-The size of the hole and its location in the heart will determine whether someone experiences symptoms of VSD.
-Most teens with VSD probably don't remember having it because it either goes away on its own or is diagnosed so early in childhood that there's no memory of any surgery or recovery.
+Most teens born with a VSD probably don't remember having it because it either goes away on its own or it was found so early in childhood that there's no memory of any surgery or recovery.

 Teens who have small VSDs that haven't closed yet usually don't notice any physical signs other than the heart murmur that doctors hear.
 They may need to see a doctor regularly to check on the heart defect and make sure there aren't any problems.